EHfive/einat-ebpf/README.md

 -   [netfilter-full-cone-nat](https://github.com/Chion82/netfilter-full-cone-nat)
 -   [nft-fullcone](https://github.com/fullcone-nat-nftables)

-Instead of relying on existing Netfilter conntrack system like these programs did, we implement a fully functional Endpoint Independent NAT engine on eBPF TC hook from scratch thus avoiding hassles dealing with "Address and Port-Dependent" Netfilter conntrack system and being slim and efficient.
+Instead of relying on existing Netfilter conntrack system like these out-of-tree kernel modules did, we implement a fully functional Endpoint Independent NAT engine on eBPF TC hook from scratch thus avoiding hassles dealing with "Address and Port-Dependent" Netfilter conntrack system and being slim and efficient.

+And our application enjoys libbpf's CO-RE(Compile Once – Run Everywhere) capabilities that hugely simplifies distribution and deployment.

 ## Recommended Reading